Shahid-03/Shahid-03/README.md

 </div>

 </br>
-<p>I am Shahid Ibrahim, a second year student at VIT, Vellore, majoring in Computer Science.</p>
+<p>I am Shahid Ibrahim, a third year student at VIT, Vellore, majoring in Computer Science.</p>

 <h2 align="center">
     Some more stuff 💻